stats-ICCAT/iccat.pub.data/README.md

 ## Internal dependencies <a name="internal_deps"></a>
 + [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) [`OPTIONAL`]

-This dependency is only required if we need to update the reference data (but not to use the library by itself).
+This dependency is only required if we need to update the reference data.
 In this case, please ensure to follow the steps for the installation of all internal / external requirements for the `iccat.dev.data` library as available [here](https://github.com/stats-ICCAT/iccat.dev.data/?tab=readme-ov-file#external-dependencies-cran-).

 ### Installation (straight from GitHub)
 ```